WaresWichall/hass-anycubic_cloud/README.md

 ## Panel

-It also comes with a WORK IN PROGRESS frontend panel which will be added to your sidebar.
+It also comes with a frontend panel which will be added to your sidebar.
 Current features:
 - Basic printer info (+ the printer card above)
 - File manager (requires MQTT connection to be active)